How to claim universal credit

 The most you can get is the same as your estimated first monthly payment.

-When you get the advance
+How soon do you get the money?

-If you're refused an advance
+If you cannot get an advance